farhankhan21/myprojects/Super Resolution Using the SRGAN/readme.md

 Code execution:

-The project is developed in Google Colab and consist of 2 files that has to be executed.
+The project is developed in python tensorlfow environment and implemented on Google Colab.
+It consists of 2 files that has to be executed.
 First make a folder on google share drive and placed the files in it.
 Download the celeb dataset from the link below and upload to the google drive with 60% in celeb_HR and 40 in celeb_LR.

 •	Open the main file and execute the first code section.